sudofolk/rehack_archlinux_gmawd/README.md

 a lot of this is shit too, it is a reverse engineering project that i've been working on for a little while i guess water the implications.
-Linux gmod cheat chromium x86_64
+Linux gmod cheat chromium x86_64, this has a lot of techniques

 its a development tool, for a cheat, that has a few hacks innit